nxsol-india/NxSinglyLinkedList/README.md

  Now, NxSinglyLinkedList: 1 2 3 4 5 6 7 8

-1 found and deleted
+Remove Tail node

- Now, NxSinglyLinkedList: 2 3 4 5 6 7 8
+ Now, NxSinglyLinkedList: 1 2 3 4 5 6 7

-4 found and deleted
+Remove All node is grater than : 5

- Now, NxSinglyLinkedList: 2 3 5 6 7 8
+ Now, NxSinglyLinkedList: 1 2 3 4 5

-0 position element deleted

- Now, NxSinglyLinkedList: 3 5 6 7 8

-2 position element deleted

- Now, NxSinglyLinkedList: 3 5 7 8